FredHutch/sci-pkg/README.md

 ## design goals

 1. simplicity: wrap frequently used workflows into simple functions that make life easier for scientists.
-2. functional programming paradigm: While using classes is permitted we encourage: write fewer classes and more functions (perhaps with decorators)
+2. functional programming paradigm: While using classes is permitted we encourage writing fewer classes and more functions (perhaps with decorators)
-3. easy to use docstrings
+3. easy to use docstrings, a docsting should tart with an example use case.
-4. Cross-platform
+4. Cross-platform: The code should work on Linux (RHEL and Debian based), Windows and Mac OS X.

 ## How to contribute